hdShang/arxiv-daily/docs/cs-CL/2025-09-11/papers/250909650v1-all-for-one-llms-solve-mental-math-at-the-last-token-with-informatio.md

 ---
 layout: default
-title: All for One: LLMs Solve Mental Math at the Last Token With Information Transferred From Other Tokens
+title: "All for One: LLMs Solve Mental Math at the Last Token With Information Transferred From Other Tokens"
 ---

 # All for One: LLMs Solve Mental Math at the Last Token With Information Transferred From Other Tokens